Wondering how bathing twins works? Have no fear. We’re here to help.

 That’s right, you heard me: a laundry basket.

-When my twins were about 4-5 months old, I took the slings from their Blue Tub and clipped them on to each side of the laundry basket so the babes had a semi-soft and cushioned surface to sit on.
-I put the laundry basket in the tub, dumped some toys in, sat the babes in the basket together, ran the water, and – voila!
+When my twins were about 4-5 months old, our nanny had the ingenious idea of clipping the slings from their Blue Tub to each side of the laundry basket so the babes had a semi-soft and cushioned surface to sit on.
+She put the laundry basket in the tub, dumped some toys in, sat the babes in the basket together, ran the water, and – voila!
 The babies had a blast bathing together, and the laundry basket kept them contained and supported so they wouldn’t wobble or fall over.
 Once they were stable enough (and craved more room to play), we ditched the laundry basket and just used the regular tub.

 Towels and Washcloths